 Jessica Jones is the Director of Christian Formation at Grace Anglican Church, as well as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
-She is an ordained deacon in the Anglican Church, and holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
+She is an ordained deacon in the Anglican Church and serves on the Gulf Atlantic Diocesan staff as the Canon for Next Generation Discipleship.
+Jessica holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
 Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican Church.
 She leads women's ministry events and is currently serving as the Editor-in-Chief of, and contributor to, the Communiqué for the Gulf Atlantic Diocese in the Anglican Church in North America.
 Jessica is grateful to pair her educational and writing experience with her background in worship and liturgy to mentor students as they complete the thesis process at IWS.
 Jessica lives in St. Augustine, FL with her husband and two children.
 DWS Faculty